GenerousLabs/md2carddav/README.md

 If you want to self host, [xandikos](https://xandikos.org) is a CardDAV server which uses a git repo for its data store.

+## Why

+- My data, my rules, under my control.
+- Everything in plain text files (optionally tracked in git).
+- Including contacts inside a digital garden allows for:
+  - Notes related to people
+  - Tasks in relation to contacts

 ## Features